nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <img src="images/UniqueFoodListClassDiagram.png" width="287" />

-The UniqueFoodList class represents a list of food recorded by the user.
+The UniqueFoodList class represents a list of unique food recorded by the user.

 <img src="images/UniqueFoodListFoodAssociationClassDiagram.png" width="287" />